Puppy Vaccinations—The Rest of the Story

 I’m sure you can see the problem.
 If a pup’s maternal immunity was so high that it couldn’t respond to a parvo vaccine until 17 weeks but it received its last shot at 12 or 15 weeks, then it was as if it had never been vaccinated at all.
 It had NO protection against the virus—NONE!—until it received another shot.
 That usually happened when the pup was a year old and went back in for its last distemper-parvo vaccination.

-Register for the Nomographs and Vaccine Protocol Webinar today!
+Enroll in Nomographs and Vaccine Protocol class today!

 Learn more about puppy vaccination protocols, titers and nomographs

 That means that the pup was pretty much unprotected for its entire first year of life.
-If it came in contact with the virus at the dog park or a training class or dog show, the pup would come down with parvo, despite being “fully vaccinated.”
+If it came in contact with the virus at the dog park, training class or dog show, the pup would come down with parvo, despite being “fully vaccinated.”

 Luckily, today, we have two tools that can enable us to protect our puppies and young dogs from parvovirus, distemper (and adenovirus):